-This section creates a state electronic recording commission and provides for its general makeup.
-The exact size of the board is to be determined by the legislature as is the length of the commissioners' term of office.
-The appointment of the commissioners is to be made by the governor, or other state official or governmental body determined by the legislature.
-Membership on the commission is voluntary and commissioners are not compensated, although they may be reimbursed for reasonable expenses.
+Alternative A creates a state Electronic Recording Commission and provides for its general composition.
+The exact size of the board is to be determined by the legislature.
+The appointment of the commissioners is to be made by the governor or another state official or governmental body determined by the legislature.

-The majority of the members of the commission must be recorders.
-Recorders, by the fact that the standards adopted by the electronic recording commission will affect the operation of their offices, have a professional interest in generating functional and efficient standards.
-If the recorders are appointed from sufficiently diverse recording venues, they can also provide valuable input as to the needs of recording districts of varying size, population and resources, as stated in section 7 of the act.
+Under Alternative A, the majority of the members of the commission must be recorders.
+Recorders, by the fact that the standards adopted by the Electronic Recording Commission will affect the operation of their offices, have a professional interest in generating efficient, functional standards.
+If the recorders are appointed from sufficiently diverse recording venues, they can also provide valuable input as to the needs of recording districts of varying size, population and resources, as described further in subsection (b).